Click On Each Question To Find The Answer…

 We understand the importance of being able to contact your child in the event of an emergency.
-The Camp Directors live on site and are available to help your family at all times.
+The Camp Directors live on-site and are available to help your family at all times.
 During business hours, (Weekdays from 9:00 AM – 5:00 PM) you can reach the directors by phone at (856) 358-2472 or (800) 394-8478, or you can e-mail them at email@example.com.

 Appel Farm campers always enjoy our beautiful 25-meter swimming pool.
-Campers may choose to take swim as a Minor to learn aquatic and safety skills based on the American Red Cross Learn-to-Swim program or they can swim every day for fun during Free Choice in the late afternoon.
-The pool is also open several days each week in the mornings for early-bird lap swimming and on Sunday morning and afternoon for free swim.
+Campers may choose to take a swim as a class to learn aquatic and safety skills based on the American Red Cross Learn-to-Swim program or they can swim every day for fun during Free Choice in the late afternoon.
+The pool is also open several days each week in the mornings for early-bird lap swimming and on Sunday morning and afternoon for a free swim.

 We launder campers’ clothing and linens once a week, so put your camper’s name on everything!
 Mark all clothing and personal belongings.
 You can use iron-on transfers, indelible ink or securely sewn labels.

 A goal at Appel Farm is to make campers and staff more aware of the food we eat, the value of nutrition, and of larger concerns for the environment.

-Meals are a wonderful time when campers and staff enjoy breakfast, lunch and dinner as well as afternoon and evening snacks as a community.
+Meals are a wonderful time when campers and staff enjoy breakfast, lunch, and dinner as well as afternoon and evening snacks as a community.

 Meals are served buffet-style, and campers sit with their friends.
 The always-nutritious menu offers balance and variety that includes vegetarian options at each meal.
 Campers start the day with a meal that could include pancakes or breakfast sandwiches, oatmeal, fruit and granola, cold cereal or yogurt.
-At lunch and dinner, campers make selections of a main entrée, a vegan or vegetarian entrée, side dishes, soup, the salad bar and dessert.
+At lunch and dinner, campers make selections of the main entrée, a vegetarian entrée, side dishes, soup, the salad bar and dessert.
 Fresh fruit, beverages, and peanut butter and jelly sandwiches are always available!

-Please inform us if your camper has any food allergies, or special food requirements.
+Please inform us if your camper has any food allergies or special food requirements.

 Campers participate in educational trips with campers and staff in their Majors, outreach programs into the community, and even recreational trips to the beach and other fun and educational sites around New Jersey.